 When a magnetic storm is underway the Earth's atmosphere expands because of heating, and increases the atmospheric drag on satellites at altitudes below about 1000 km.
 The orbit of the satellite can be changed and sometimes expensive manoeuvres must be made to compensate.
 Other effects on satellites are caused by radiation hits which can interfere with onboard computers.
 The prediction of magnetic activity, as a monitor of conditions at satellite altitude, is therefore of great interest to satellite operators.
 This is another example of the Earth's magnetic field being a hazard in the modern world.

-Total intensity traverses and surveys over an area can aid understanding of the underlying geology and in the case of iron ore deposits, can indicate very clearly their locations.
+Magnetic field, usually total intensity, traverses and surveys over an area can aid understanding of the underlying geology and in the case of iron ore deposits, can indicate very clearly their locations.
 This is an example of the Earth's magnetic field being a tool but it may turn into a hazard, especially at high latitudes, if care is not taken to remove the daily variations and magnetic storm effects from the data before interpretation.

 Jankowski, J., and C. Sucksdorff, 1996.
 IAGA Guide for Magnetic Measurements and Observatory Practice.
 International Association of Geomagnetism and Aeronomy.
 [This book describes magnetic observatory instrumentation and procedures, and is suitable for those setting up or running an observatory and using observatory data.]

-Jacobs, J. A., 1987.
+Jacobs, J. A. (Ed), 1987.
 Geomagnetism Volumes 1, 2 and 3.
 Academic Press.
 [Volume 1: history of geomagnetism, instrumentation, overviews of main and crustal fields.
 Volume 2: origins of the Earth's magnetic field and that of the moon and other planets.
 Volume 3: rock magnetism, palaeomagnetism and the ancient magnetic field behaviour, conductivity structure of the Earth, indices of geomagnetic activity, magnetic field characteristics during solar quiet conditions.]

 Parkinson, W. D., 1983.
 Introduction to Geomagnetism.
 Scottish Academic Press.
 [This book is an introduction to geomagnetism suitable for those who are not familiar with the field.]